Yamo93/computer-networking/4-network-layer-data-plane/4-3-internet-protocol.md

 - [x] 8
 - [ ] 128

+Explanation: IP address has 32 bits.
+32 - 29 = 3.
+Therefore the maximum # of interfaces is: 2^3 = 8.

 Which of the following addresses can _not_ be used by an interface in the 223.1.3/29 network?
 Check all that apply.

 - [x] 223.1.2.6